Microsoft-Web/NodeCamp/Presentation/CreatingTheUI/CreatingTheUI/Demo.md

 	  margin: 0 auto -60px
 	````

-1. Add the following code  to ensure that this space for the editing area is respected and to assign it to the footer.
+1. Add the following code to ensure that the space for the editing area is respected and to assign it to the footer.

 	````CSS
 	.push, .footer
 	  height: 60px
 	````

-1. Now, let’s a subtle background color to the footer.
+1. Now, set a subtle background color to the footer.

 	````CSS
 	.footer